 Image via Pixa

-While Bitcoin, launched in 2009,was the world’s first cryptocurrency, many other altcoins have since been developed with a range of different purposes in mind, including Ripple, now among the 3 most traded digital currencies.
+Launched in 2009, Bitcoin was the world’s first cryptocurrency.
+But, many other altcoins have since been developed with a range of different purposes in mind, including Ripple, which is now among the 3 most traded digital currencies.

-Extremely volatile at the best of times, this year the cryptocurrency market has taken big hit, duea series of pivotal events that have strongly negatively affected the overalltrading environment.
+Extremely volatile at the best of times, this year the cryptocurrency market has taken a big hit, due to a series of pivotal events that have strongly negatively affected the overall trading environment.

-For almost a decade, the Bitcoin system and currency havesupported financial transfersvia a peer-to-peer network to make fast, direct and pseudo-anonymoustransactions usinga blockchain-based public distributed ledger.
-Many online – as well asbricks-and-mortar outlets –around the world also accept Bitcoin payments.
+For almost a decade, the Bitcoin system and currency have supported financial transfers via a peer-to-peer network to make fast, direct, and pseudo-anonymous transactions using a blockchain-based public distributed ledger.
+Many online – as well as brick-and-mortar outlets –around the world also accept Bitcoin payments.

-A good way of predicting whether a cryptocurrency is going to last is to analyse how widely it is accepted.
-Both Bitcoin and Ripple are now recognised and trusted by tens of millions of people around the world.
+A good way of predicting whether a cryptocurrency is going to last is to analyze how widely it is accepted.
+Both Bitcoin and Ripple are now recognized and trusted by tens of millions of people around the world.
 While the original cryptocurrency has greater brand power, its younger rival has the edge in terms of being trusted by major financial institutions.
-It is also cheaper, and is therefore the choice of many in-the-know traders.
+It is also cheaper and is, therefore, the choice of many in-the-know traders.